Pictures of Venus

-Venus is shrouded from view by thick clouds of sulphuric acid, which float in an atmosphere so dense the surface pressure is 92 times what it is on Earth: about the same as 1km underwater.
+Not only is there the fact that Venus spins backwards, but Venus is also shrouded from view by thick clouds of sulphuric acid, which float in an atmosphere so dense the surface pressure is 92 times what it is on Earth: about the same as 1km underwater.

 Temperatures on Venus are hot enough to melt lead as the planet is in the grip of a runaway greenhouse effect.